AndrewEllis93/Print-Tuning-Guide/README.md

 - Ensure your PEI is not counterfeit.
 You may have to ask in the Discord for other' experiences with a given brand.
 If your PEI is clear rather than yellowish, it's fake.
 This is particularly prevalent with random Amazon brands or unknown Aliexpress sellers.
 # Pressure Advance

+## Background
 The Klipper guide recommends limiting acceleration to 500 and square corner velocity (SCV) to 1, among other things.

 The intent behind these changes is to exaggerate the effects of pressure advance as much as possible.
+I'm not a fan of this approach.

 In my opinion, it is best to run the calibration in close to normal printing conditions.
 This can make it slightly harder to tell the difference, but I find it more accurate.

+## Notes

-Remember: *There is no such thing as perfect pressure advance*.
-Either accelerations or decelerations will always be slightly imperfect.
+- **Remember: There is rarely such thing as perfect pressure advance.** Either accelerations or decelerations will *always* be slightly imperfect.
+You whould always err on the side of lower PA values.

-Pressure advance can change with different filaments.
+- Pressure advance can change with different filaments.
 Typically I only find it necessary to tune per material type - ABS, PETG, PLA, TPU, etc.  I will only tune specific brands or colors of they are noticeably different.

-With PS/SS, you can add a `SET_PRESSURE_ADVANCE ADVANCE=X` command to your filament profile's custom start g-code.
-## Initial Calibration
+- There are two approaches - the tuning tower method (simple), and the Marlin method (advanced).

+## Tower Method (Simple)
 This is based off of the [Klipper Pressure Advance guide](https://www.klipper3d.org/Pressure_Advance.html#tuning-pressure-advance), but with some modifications.

 **1)** Download and slice the [pressure advance tower](https://www.klipper3d.org/prints/square_tower.stl) with *your normal print settings (accelerations included)*. \